Information on the alignment requirements for the Associate Degree Nurse Program

-The Associate Degree Nurse Alignment was approved by the Kansas Board of Nursing on September 15, 2010 and the Kansas Board of Regents on February 16, 2011.
+The Associate Degree Nurse Alignment was approved by the Kansas Council of Associate Degree Nurse Educators (KCADNE) on June 13, 2022 and the Kansas Board of Regents Technical Education Authority on August 25, 2022.
 Colleges are granted one year from the approval date to implement the alignment.
-Agreed upon 2015 amendments to this program alignment are shown “italicized as well as underlined ” and are contingent upon final approval.
+Implementation due by Fall 2023.

 State Business and Industry Committee recommendation

 As a result of external accreditation, three of the four purposes of program alignment are met when applied to the Associate Degree Registered Nursing program.
 Participants must sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam.
 All students should obtain the Registered Nurses (RN) credential which is required for employment.

 Click here (pdf)

 No common courses – institutions may utilize their existing courses provided they adhere to the Kansas State Board of Nursing approved courses.

 Institutions may utilize existing like courses which adhere to the agreed upon course lengths and competencies.

 |English Composition I||3 credit hours|